qdrant/docs/qdrant/v1.0.x/filtering.md

 )
 ```

-If the query has several words, the condition will be satisfied if all of them are present in the text.
+If the query has several words, then the condition will be satisfied only if all of them are present in the text.

 ### Range